light1726/light1726.github.io/vaenar-tts/index.md

 <h2>Attention Alignemnt convergence dynamics<a name="alignments"></a></h2>

-Below are the attention alignment maps obtained during the training process of three models with different fixed reduction factor: 5, 4, and 3.
-Note that the alignment converges faster for model with larger reduction factor.
+<h3>Below are the attention alignment maps obtained during the training process of three models with different fixed reduction factor: 5, 4, and 3.
+Note that the alignment converges faster for model with larger reduction factor.</h3>

 ### Reduction factor = 3
 ![Reduction factor = 3](./images/R3.gif)